codebanesr/anywhr-backend/README.md

 ### Production build instructions
 update the .env file, your db credentials, put NODE_ENV=development to enable full logging
+* You may use this docker image inside a docker stack and use it with production but that will require
+* docker and docker compose installation first, for an app of this size I would not actually recommend
+* going with that approach, Here I am using pm2 and pm2-logrotate for the same purpose

 ##### npm install